rslosarz/seagm/README.md

 ## Data handling

+By default, files under `input/` and `output/` are gitignored (the directories stay in the repo with `.gitkeep`).
 Do not commit identifiable health data to a public repository unless your study protocol allows it.